cal-itp/customer-success/docs/automations/automations.md

 Used in Contracts Outreach Pipeline

-- Auto assign Laney to a task to update Contracts in Hubspot / Contract in Airtable
+- Auto assign Laney to a task to update Contracts in Hubspot / Contract in Airtable -Auto assign Lanet to a task to delete contact when Spam is received -Automatically notify Laney when an agency enters "Routed to Scheduling" in Support Pipeline

 [Training: How to create Automation for Tasks and Follow-ups](#current-automations)